emagar/dipMex/README.md

 *Description*

 The main primary source is the Chamber of Deputies' web page at http://www.diputados.gob.mx/.
 Repository contains code, raw data, and clean roll call databases.
 Code included replicates data downloading from the primary source (code/getweb/); databases preparation from raw data (code/rcPrep); and descriptive analysis and ideal point estimation (code/rcAnalysis/).
-Raw data downloaded for the 60th (2006-2009), 61st (2009-2012), and part of the 62nd (2012-2015) Legislatures is included (in data/fromWeb/). **If interested in clean roll call votes only, simply copy the contents of the data/votesForWeb/ subdirectory**.
-It includes roll call votes of the 60th (1sep2006-31aug2009), 61st (1sep2009-31aug2012), and most of the 62nd (1sep2012-7oct2014) Legislatures.
+Raw data is in data/fromWeb/ directory. **If interested in clean roll call votes only, simply copy the contents of the data/votesForWeb/ subdirectory**.
+Data includes roll call votes of the 60th (1sep2006-31aug2009), 61st (1sep2009-31aug2012), and most of the 62nd (1sep2012-7oct2014) Legislatures.
 Data is in R (http://cran.r-project.org/) and csv formats.

 *Codebook*